-- 1. Hydraulic Tank Filler Cap - 2.
-Oil Filter Cover - 3.
-Hydraulic Oil Return Filter Element - 1.
-Have a drain pan ready to catch any dripping oil. - 2.
+- 1. Have a drain pan ready to catch any dripping fluid. - 2.
 Remove the three screws on the filter cover and pull the cover off. - 3.
 Remove the filter element and clean the bottom of the bowl. - 4.
 Check that the O-rings are not damaged.
 If they are, replace them. - 5.
-Place the filter element in a solvent tank and use a small brush to clean it.
-Examine the screen and replace it if there are holes or damage. - 6.
-Reinstall the filter cover and tighten the screws to 44 lbf in (5 N m). - 7.
-Fill the tank with clean oil.
-The proper oil level is when it is visible in half the glass window.
+Install the new filter element. - Reinstall the filter cover and tighten the screws to 44 lbf in (5 N m). - 7.
+Fill the tank with clean fluid.
+The proper fluid level is when it is visible in half the glass window.